Solutions de rechange et acquisitions de compétences pour les 12-24 ans

 Continuum of intervention: Secondary crime prevention

-Solutions de rechange et acquisitions de compétences pour les 12-24 ans is a program designed to reduce youth violence and youth gang activity in the Saint-Michel community in Montreal.
+Solutions de rechange et acquisitions de compétences pour les 12-24 ans (SORACOM) is a program designed to reduce youth violence and youth gang activity in the Saint-Michel community in Montreal.
 This program, which is based on the Wraparound approach,Footnote1 seeks to make a difference in youth’s sense of belonging at school and in the labour market while reducing the attractiveness towards a gang or criminal lifestyle.

 The program is centered on academic support; conflict resolution; counselling and social work; job employment; leadership and youth development; mentoring – tutoring; skills training; social emotional learning; and truancy prevention.